Eben-Ezer: Modern-day placement

 Many Israeli archaeologists and historians argue that the Eben-Ezer of the first biblical narrative was in the immediate neighborhood of modern-day Kafr Qasim, near Antipatris (ancient city Aphek).

+The Izbet Sartah mound, the proposed location of Eben-Ezer, is located just to the east of this area.
+It is located to the north of the town of Rosh HaAyin, in the fields between Rosh HaAyin and Kfar Qasim.

-In contrast, the second battle's location is deemed insufficiently well-defined in the Biblical text for certainty.
-The other proposed site is called "Isbet Sartah".
+The second battle's location is deemed insufficiently well-defined in the Biblical text for certainty.

 Some scholars hold that there was more than one Aphek.
 C. R. Conder identified the Aphek of Eben-Ezer with a khirbet "ruin" some 6 km distant from Dayr Aban (believed to be Eben-Ezer), and known by the name Marj al-Fikiya; the name al-Fikiya being an Arabic etymological variant of Aphek.
 Eusebius, when writing about Eben-Ezer in his Onomasticon, says that it is "the place from which the Gentiles seized the Ark, between Jerusalem and Ascalon, near the village of Bethsamys (Beit Shemesh)", a locale that corresponds with Conder's identification.
 The same site, near Beth Shemesh, has also been identified by Epiphanius of Salamis as Eben-Ezer.